-- 1. Repeated A offenses

-- 2. Out of uniform

-- 3. Inappropriate attire (other than out of uniform offenses)

-- 4. Careless driving on campus

-- 5. Disrespect during Chapel

-- 6. Disrespect for teachers

-- 7. Dishonesty/Deceit

-- 8. Use of abusive or obscene language (written, spoken, or gestures)

-- 9. Cheating/plagiarism (homework, quizzes or minor assignment) Teachers will give a zero on assignment

-- 10. Horseplay with injury

-- 11. Possession of prohibited items.

-- 12. Inappropriate public display of affection - 13.
-Destruction of or damage to property of others - 14.
-Misuse or abuse of technology - 15.
-Failure to comply with the lawful directions of any school employee - 16.
-Minor occurrences of bullying, teasing and taunting
+- 1. Repeated A offenses - 2.
+Inappropriate attire (other than out-of-uniform offenses) - 3.
+Careless driving on campus - 4.
+Disrespect during Chapel - 5.
+Disrespect for teachers - 6.
+Dishonesty/Deceit - 7.
+Use of abusive or obscene language (written, spoken, or gestures) - 8.
+Cheating/plagiarism (homework, quizzes, or minor assignment) Teachers will give a zero on assignment - 9.
+Rough Horseplay - 10.
+Possession of prohibited items. - 11.
+Inappropriate public display of affection - 12.
+Destruction of or damage to property of others - 13.
+Misuse or abuse of technology - 14.
+Failure to comply with the lawful directions of any school employee - 15.
+Minor occurrences of bullying, teasing and taunting - 16.
 Any other offense which the administration of the school may deem sufficiently detrimental or offensive such that it would reasonably fall in this section of misconduct.